1.19. Barebox Bootchooser¶

 If necessary update the now inactive, not yet updated boot target the same way.

-One way of updating systems is using RAUC which integrates well with the bootchooser in barebox.
+One way of updating systems is using RAUC which integrates well with bootchooser in barebox.